 It shouldn’t have to be said, but when house sitting, do not help yourself to the client’s food and amenities without the owners offering first.

-If you want to supplement your income on your own terms and love animals, Rover is the app is for you.
+If you want a part time job on your own terms and love animals, Rover is the app is for you.